gardener/gardener/docs/proposals/04-new-core-gardener-cloud-apis.md

 ## Proposal

 In GEP-1 we already have proposed a first version for new `CloudProfile` and `Shoot` resources.
-In order to deprecate the existing/old `garden.sapcloud.io/v1beta1` API group (and remove it, eventually) we should move all existing resources to the new `core.gardener.cloud/v1beta1` API group.
+In order to deprecate the existing/old `garden.sapcloud.io/v1beta1` API group (and remove it, eventually), we should move all existing resources to the new `core.gardener.cloud/v1beta1` API group.

-### `CloudProfile` resource
+### `CloudProfile` Resource

 ```yaml
 apiVersion: core.gardener.cloud/v1beta1